Unsupervised Solution Operator Learning for Mean-Field Games via Sampling-Invariant Parametrizations: Introduction

 \paragraph{Contributions}

 \begin{itemize} \item We develop a framework for learning high dimensional MFG solution operators. \item Our approach features a novel objective that can be optimized without ground truth labels.
 We prove its minimizers are MFG solution operators and remark that it may be adapted to enable unsupervised operator learning for other computational problems. \item We introduce and prove the notion of sampling invariance for our architecture.
 The definition is general and applicable to settings where sampling based representations are natural. \item We derive analytical solutions for a special MFG problem to illustrate our method's scalability with regard to dimension.
-It also serves as a useful baseline for neural MFG solvers. \end{itemize}
+It also serves as a useful test case for neural MFG solvers. \item We compare our approach to single-instance MFG solvers to underscore its comparable accuracy and immense reduction in inference time - about \textbf{five orders of magnitude} faster for solving a new MFG problem. \end{itemize}